Appearance

 executed_via_followup-- the completed trade after the details arrived

-This is controlled by the channel's execution mode setting.
+How TTMT handles it is controlled by the channel's execution mode.
 Channels set to execute_on_alert will execute immediately on the first message and apply the followup as a modification.
 Channels set to complete_only will wait for the full details before executing.

 Related Pages